TREE Fund: Hyland R. Johns Grant Program

 Established in 1995 to honor one of the leaders in the arboriculture industry and a founder of the ISA Research Trust, the Hyland R. Johns Grant Program funds longer term research and technology transfer projects that have the potential of benefiting the everyday work of arborists.
 Projects are expected to be completed within three to five years, with a maximum award value of $25,000.
 No project may receive more than one award from this program.

-For 2019, the Hyland R Johns Grants Program is looking to fund research on a topic related to Urban Forestry with emphasis on assessment, management and maintenance of communities of trees rather than individual specimens or species.
+For 2020, the Hyland R. Johns Grants Program is looking to fund research on a topic related to Urban Forestry with emphasis on assessment, management and maintenance of communities of trees rather than individual specimens or species.
 Some examples of areas of potential interest to TREE Fund are:

 - New or refined tools to facilitate development of baseline and recurring tree inventories, including those used to assess impact of catastrophic weather events such as fire, flood, and excessive wind;

-- The role of urban trees in the creation/maintenance of ecosystem services, including:
+- The role of urban trees in the creation/maintenance of ecosystem service;

 - Determination of the impacts of communities of invasive species on existing and future urban forest diversity and health.

 Note that the list above is by no means exhaustive, and proposals to answer other questions relating to best practices for urban forest management will be considered.